 It is a weekend-long experience filled with traditional, fun, camp activities combined with grief education and emotional support -- facilitated by grief professionals and trained volunteers.

-At Camp Erin, children are comforted knowing that there are other children who have experienced similar situations and understand exactly what they are feeling.
-Children have an opportunity to address their feelings and memorialize their loved ones.
+At Camp Erin, children are comforted knowing that there are other children who have had similar grief and loss experiences and feelings.
+Campers have an opportunity to tell their story, express their feelings and memorialize their loved ones.
 They are provided with the tools and resources needed during and after camp, including memories and friendships that last long after camp is complete.

 Each Camp Erin is facilitated through a long-term partnership with a local bereavement agency.
 Together, these organizations and The Moyer Foundation raise funds to help bring the healing experience of Camp Erin to children each year.

 The Moyer Foundation is committed to supporting the needs of children of military families who are grieving a loss.
-The Foundation, through our existing Camp Erin program, is actively reaching out to military children in San Diego, in collaboration with the United Service Organization (USO), and in Washington State.
-Outreach will be expanded to an increasing number of military families across the country.
 All Camp Erin locations welcome children of military families who have lost someone close to them.

 As founders of The Moyer Foundation, Karen and Jamie Moyer are more committed than ever to the growth and long term success of the Foundation and Camp Erin.
 In addition to volunteering their time and talent on a daily basis to raise funds and awareness for the Foundation's mission, the Moyers have made significant financial contributions over the years including a $1 million dollar gift